gladyzsam05-rgb/Eco-Waste-Assistant-Four-Stars-Group-/README.md

 such as VS Code.

-After the Python environment and required libraries have been installed, the program can be started with:
+After the Python environment and required libraries have been installed, the program can be started with;
     python eco_waste_assistant.py

 ## API Key Setup